-The Spring Trail Trot 5K is a looped course, starting and finishing in the field adjacent to the Lake Lansing North parking lot.
-The course transitions onto trails, primarily following the park’s blue loop.
-This is one of my favorite loops within the park.
+The Spring Trail Trot 5K is a looped course, starting and finishing in a field adjacent to the Lake Lansing North parking lot.
+The course is almost entirely trail, with just a short stretch of field and pavement at the very end.

 The Goodies